33 Immortals

-33 Immortals is an upcoming action roguelike video game developed and published by Thunder Lotus Games.
-The game was released for Windows and Xbox Series X/S through early access on March 18, 2025.
+33 Immortals is an action roguelike video game developed and published by Thunder Lotus Games.
+The game was released for Windows and Xbox Series X/S through early access on March 18, 2025, and was fully released on June 10, 2026.

 Gameplay

 33 Immortals is an action video game played from a top-down perspective.
 In the game, the player assumes control of a damned soul who must fight through Hell, Purgatory and Heaven as they rebel against a cruel God who banishes them.
 The game supports 33-player cooperative multiplayer, and each gameplay session, which lasts around 25 minutes, is comparable to raid missions from massively multiplayer online games (MMO).

 Players start each session in the "Dark Forest", a hub world in which players can select their character archetypes (melee, ranged, support, or tank) before venturing through the Eternal Gate into the battlefield.
-Players are initially split into teams of six as they explore the map and completes Torture Chambers (described by the team as mini-dungeons).
+In the first zone, called Inferno, players are initially split into teams of six as they explore the map and completes Torture Chambers (described by the team as mini-dungeons).
 Once a chamber is completed, players will unlock Relics and trigger God's wrath, which causes the entire map to be engulfed in fire.
 The remaining surviving players are then split into three teams, with each team having one chance to complete "Ascension Battles", which unlock Legendary Relics that provide global bonuses to the entire team.
 The session will then culminate with a boss fight.
 Enemies placement, gameplay challenges and rewards in each session are randomly generated.
 The players are then returned to the Dark Forest in which they can change their loadout and interact with non-playable characters to unlock new weapons, relics and poetic perks, which typically provide stat advantages.

 Players can freely customize their playable avatar with various cosmetic items.
 The game features 14 different weapons inspired by the seven deadly sins and the seven heavenly virtues, and players must collaborate with each other to unleash "co-op powers", which are powerful moves that can inflict a large amount of devastating damage to enemies.
 If a player is defeated, other players can revive them within a set period, though the game has a set difficulty, meaning that players are more likely to complete their objectives and defeat the bosses successfully if all of their teammates survive.